 George Stelljes, III.
 Mr. Stelljes has been our executive vice president and chief investment officer since September 2002.
 Until joining the company as executive vice president and chief investment officer, Mr. Stelljes had served as a director of the company since August 23, 2001.
-Prior to becoming our executive vice president and chief investment officer, Mr. Stelljes also served as a managing member of St. John's Capital and Amelia Capital, vehicles used to make private equity investments.
+Prior to becoming our executive vice president and chief investment officer, Mr. Stelljes also served as a managing member of St. John's Capital, a vehicle used to make private equity investments.
 From 1999 to 2001, Mr. Stelljes was a co-founder and managing member of Camden Partners, a private equity firm which finances high growth companies in the communications, healthcare and business services sectors.
 From 1997 to 1999, Mr. Stelljes was a partner of Columbia Capital, a venture capital firm focused on investments in communications and information technology.
 Prior to joining Columbia, Mr. Stelljes was an executive vice president and a principal at Allied Capital Corporation from 1989 to 1997.
-Mr. Stelljes currently serves on the boards of directors of Dominion Digital and Virginia Capital.
+Mr. Stelljes currently serves as a general partner and investment committee member of Patriot Capital, a private equity fund.
 He is also a former board member and regional president of the National Association of Small Business Investment Companies.
 Mr. Stelljes holds a MBA from the University of Virginia and a BA in Economics from Vanderbilt University.